daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2023-08-13-open-foundation-ai-models-metas-llama-2-7b-chat.md

 '''
 ```

-A careful inspector of the output would notice the model parroted back
+A careful inspector of the output would notice that the model parroted back
 the input prompt within its response.
 I learned that the community handles this
 by applying a _repetition_penalty_ or by truncating the input from the output
 as seen in HF's text-generation pipeline [implementation].
 I felt that penalizing the model